Measuring Social Biases in Grounded Vision and Language Embeddings: Introduction

 Grounded embeddings are used for many consequential tasks in natural language processing, like visual dialog~\citep{murahari2019large} and visual question answering~\citep{hu2019iterative}.
 Many real-world tasks such as scanning documents and interpreting images in context employ joint embeddings as the performance gains are significant over using separate embeddings for each modality.
 It is therefore important to measure the biases of these grounded embeddings.
 Specifically, we seek to answer three questions:

-\emph{Do joint embeddings have biases?} Since visual biases can be different from those in text, we would expect to see a difference in the biases exhibited by grounded embeddings.
-Biases may cancel out between the two modalities or they might amplify one another.
+\emph{Do joint embeddings encode social biases?} Since visual biases can be different from those in language, we would expect to see a difference in the biases exhibited by grounded embeddings.
+Biases in one modality might dampen or amplify the other.
 We find equal or larger biases for grounded embeddings compared to the ungrounded embeddings reported in \citet{may2019measuringbias}.
-We hypothesize that this may be because visual datasets are much smaller and much less diverse than language datasets.
+We hypothesize that this may be because visual datasets used to train multimodal models are much smaller and much less diverse than language datasets.

-\emph{Can visual evidence that counters a stereotype alleviate biases?} The advantage to having multiple modalities is that one modality can demonstrate that a bias is irrelevant to the particular task being carried out.
-For example, one might provide an image of a woman who is a doctor, and then measure the bias against woman doctors in the embeddings.
-We find that the bias is largely not impacted, \ie direct visual evidence against a bias does not help.
-In general, grounded embeddings seem to be dominated by language, not vision.
+\emph{Can grounded evidence that counters a stereotype alleviate biases?} The advantage to having multiple modalities is that one modality can demonstrate that a learned bias is irrelevant to the particular task being carried out.
+For example, one might provide an image of a woman who is a doctor alongside a sentence about a doctor, and then measure the bias against women doctors in the embeddings.
+We find that the bias is largely not impacted, \ie direct visual evidence against a bias helps little.

-\emph{To what degree do biases come from language vs. vision in joint embeddings?} It may be that joint embeddings derive all of their biases from one modality, such as language.
+\emph{To what degree are biases encoded in grounded word embeddings from language or vision?} It may be that grounded word embeddings derive all of their biases from one modality, such as language.
 In this case, vision would be relevant to the embeddings, but would not impact the measured bias.
-We find that this is marginally not the case, and that vision is somewhat relevant to biases, but they are by and large dominated by language.
-Vision could have a more substantial impact on joint embeddings.
+We find that, in general, both modalities contribute to encoded bias, but some model architectures are more dominated by language.
+Vision could have a more substantial impact on grounded word embeddings.

 We generalize WEAT and SEAT to grounded embeddings to answer these questions.
 Several generalizations are possible, three of which correspond to the questions above, while the rest appear unintuitive or redundant.
-We constructed a dataset from COCO~\citep{chen2015microsoft} and Conceptual Captions~\citep{sharma2018conceptual} but discovered that their images and captions are heavily biased, making finding data for most existing bias tests nearly impossible.
-To address this, we created an alternate dataset from Google Images that depicts the targets and attributes required for all bias tests considered.
+We first extracted images from COCO~\citep{chen2015microsoft} and Conceptual Captions~\citep{sharma2018conceptual}; the images and English captions in these datasets lack diversity, making finding data for most existing bias tests nearly impossible.
+To address this, we created an additional dataset from Google Images that depicts the targets and attributes required for all bias tests considered.
+This work does not attempt to reduce bias in grounded models.
+We believe that the first critical step to doing so, is having metrics and a dataset to understand grounded biases, which we introduce here.